flower-pot/blog/_posts/2013-11-26-colemak-after-4-weeks.markdown

 method I used in learning Colemak.
 When studying I spend the last hour before going to sleep with reading through my notes or practising problems in math for example.
 That way you process what you read in your sleep and it burns into your brain.
-Adepting it to my learning process helped a lot and I got up to around 48wpm at the end of week three, although I sometimes thought I was going insane as I sometimes thought about typing when doing something completely different.
+Adapting it to my learning process helped a lot and I got up to around 48wpm at the end of week three, although I sometimes thought I was going insane as I sometimes thought about typing when doing something completely different.
 It still felt pretty good having improved up to that speed.